karlito40/fofo/README.md

 Fofo is a WebExtension which aim to create communities around websites.
 Ever dream to discuss and share your opinion with people browsing the same page as you ?

-You don't have access to reviews on Netflix anymore ?
+- No reviews on Netflix ?
 Fine, just open Fofo on your Netflix movie and browse other people reaction.

-There is no comment section on this debatable news ?
-Fine, just open Fofo and share your sentiment on it.
+- No comment section on this debatable news ?
+Fine, just open Fofo and share your feelings on it.

 ---